RRROS/R3OS/README.md

 # R3OS
-Writing by Rust ,Based on Redox, For RISC-V
+The R3OS is a OS of writing by Rust ,based on Redox, just For RISC-V CPU .